-These works are part of the exhibition Postscript: Writing after Conceptual Art traveling from the Denver Museum of Contemporary Art to The Power Plant Contemporary Art Gallery in Toronto, Canada, in June 2013.
+These works are part of the exhibition Postscript: Writing after Conceptual Art (traveling):

 The Dickinson Composites, an edition on this series is also available from Granary Books: